-4. Amendment to terms and conditions of issue
+4. Amendment to terms and conditions of individual debt instruments or alternatively

-Having reviewed the terms and conditions of issue as referred to in point 3, the Issuer and the debt instrument holders may decide to amend those terms and conditions and adapt them to the rules regarding new issues which use a new fallback clause that refers to WIRON or use WIRON as a benchmark4.
-An amendment to the terms and conditions of issue may be in the form of:
+Having reviewed the terms and conditions of individual debt instruments as referred to in point 3, the Issuer and the debt instrument holders may decide to amend those terms and conditions and adapt them to the rules regarding new issuance, where a new fallback clause refers to WIRON or uses WIRON as a benchmark will be used.
+An amendment to the terms and conditions may be in the form of:

-- introduction of a Fallback Clause recommended by the NWG's Bonds Stream.
+- an introduction of a Fallback Clause recommended by the NWG's Bonds Stream.
 As per the clause, if WIBOR is abolished, interest rate on debt instruments would be determined using WIRON.
-The proposed Fallback Clause is described in point 6 and its contents are in Annex No 2 or alternatively
+The proposed Fallback Clause is described in point 6 and its contents are in Annex No 2

-- adaptation of the terms and conditions of issue concerning interest rate, i.e. a modification under which starting from the effective date [of the clause] WIRON will be used in the provisions concerning interest rate, so a Fallback Clause concerning WIRON will be included.
+- an adaptation of the terms and conditions pertaining to the determination of the interest rate, i.e. a modification under which starting from the effective date [of the modifying clause] WIRON will be used in the provisions concerning interest rate and a Fallback Clause for WIRON will be included.

-Due to a specific nature of debt instruments, an amendment to the terms and conditions of issue depends on the provisions of the terms and conditions of issue and appropriate rules governing the relevant issue, e.g. for an issue of covered bonds, the provisions of the Act of 15 January 2015 on bonds apply, including the provisions of bondholders meetings (Article 8(1) point 3 of the Act of 29 August 1997 on covered bonds and mortgage banks).
-It is therefore necessary to review the rules for amending the terms and conditions of issue.
-The review should be based on the contents of the terms and conditions of issue and the provisions of statutory law governing that issue.
+Due to the specific nature of debt instruments, an amendment to the terms and conditions depends on the provisions of the terms and conditions and appropriate rules governing the relevant debt instrument, e.g. for covered bonds, the provisions of the Act of 15 January 2015 on Bonds apply, including the provisions of bondholders meetings laid out in the Article 8(1) point 3 of the Act of 29 August 1997 on covered bonds and mortgage banks.
+It is therefore necessary to review the rules for amending the terms and conditions of debt instrument, and any review should be based on thorough analysis of both the contents of the terms and conditions and the provisions of statutory law governing that debt instrument.

-Please find below the analysis of the Act of 15 January 2015 on bonds, which provides the basis for the issue of most debt instruments (in terms of number of series).
+Below please find the analysis of the Act of 15 January 2015 on Bonds, which provides the basis for the issuance of most debt instruments (in terms of number of series).
 The Issuers of bonds thereunder are mainly enterprises and local government units.
-The Act allows the following procedures for amending the terms and conditions of issue:
+The Act of 15 January 2015 on Bonds, provides for the following procedures for the amendment of the terms and conditions:

-- ✓ signing identical agreements with all holders of a given series of bonds; - ✓ adoption of a resolution by the bondholders meeting this applies only to the issues which provide for the institution of bondholders meeting.
+- ✓ Signing of identical agreements with all holders of a given series of bonds; - ✓ Adoption of a resolution by the bondholders meeting this applies only to the bonds which provide for the institution of a bondholders meeting.

-Based on past experiences, one could conclude that signing identical agreements is operationally doable in the case of issues held by one or more holders that are known to the Issuer.
-This is usually the case of bonds issued by local government units.
+Based on past experience, one could conclude that the signing of identical agreements is operationally achievable in the case of debt instrument held by one or more holders that are known to the Issuer.
+This is usually the case for bonds issued by local government units.